-Buying land seems like an investment full of opportunities.
-While there are many benefits that can come from owning property, there are several items to consider before purchasing.
+Investing in vacant land seems like an acquisition full of opportunities.
+While there are many benefits that can come from owning property, there are several factors to consider before investing in vacant land.
 The view might be nice, but a little investigating can reveal any unwanted issues.

-First things first – make a trip out and see the land for yourself.
-A seller will be as thorough as they can in their description, but many details important to you may be left out.
-It’s important you don’t just take their word for it.
-This is especially important should you have a specific use for the property in mind.
-The only way to know for certain is by actually walking around the land yourself.
-This will allow you access to its features, terrain, and issues.
+First things first: Make a trip out and see the vacant land for yourself.
+The seller should be as thorough as they can in their description, but many details that are important to you may be left out.
+It’s important you don’t just take the seller’s word for it.
+This is especially important if you have a specific use for the property in mind.
+The only way to know if it’s a quality investment for certain is actually walking around the land yourself.
+This will allow you to assess its features, terrain, and issues.

-Visiting the property and carefully studying the seller’s description will give you a great deal of information about the land you hope to purchase.
+Visiting the property and carefully studying the seller’s description will give you a great deal of information about whether or not investing in the vacant land is a good move.
 You don’t need to stop there though!
 You will want to have a professional land surveyor come to survey the land.

-Surveyors offer a variety of services, but the one you need will be dependent on your plans for the property.
+Land surveyors offer a variety of services, but the service you need will be dependent on your plans for the property.
 After explaining the vision for the land to your surveyor, they will suggest which type of survey to move forward with.
-For example, if you plan to divide the property into smaller pieces, a subdivision survey would be what you need.
+For example, if you plan to divide the property into smaller pieces, a subdivision survey would be appropriate.

-A typical survey survey will include a depiction of the legal boundaries, any improvements, easements, rights-of-way and encroachments that might exist.
+A typical professional land survey will include a depiction of the land’s legal boundaries and any improvements, easements, rights-of-way, and encroachments that might exist.

 Having a professional survey done should give you full knowledge of the property and make you aware of any issues that might be present.
 It will also help provide a full understanding of any regulations in the specific area.

-No matter the reason you are purchasing property, you want to know what you are committing to before signing on the dotted line.
+No matter the reason you are investing in vacant land, you want to know what you are committing to before signing on the dotted line.
 The best way to do this is by visiting and having a professional survey done.

-If you need help with any type of land survey, give us a call and we would be happy to help.
+If you need help with any type of land survey, give EDG a call and we would be happy to help.